 Describe how you will measure success for each of the sport or character development components listed in your project design.
 Relate the measurements to the Essential Service Plan Goals - Performance Metrics listed in the RFP Scope of Services section.
 Include plans for measuring participant and parent satisfaction during and at the conclusion of the program.
-Describe the culminating event, how student success will be celebrated, and how the culminating event will showcase the sports and character development learning that was gained over the course of the multi-week-long institute.
+Describe the culminating event, how student success will be celebrated, and how the culminating event will showcase the sports and character development learning that was gained over the course of the multi- week-long institute.
 Explain how you will continue the learning or program beyond this grant funding.

 The application will be scored on the following matrix and the evaluation maximum point count is identified for each section of the Response Format (Attachment A).
-Within the maximum point count, the following criteria will be used:
+Applicants must score a minimum of 70 to be considered for funding.
+Within the maximum point count, the below criteria will be used.